-Cool, light, and refreshing...
-Chilcano de Maracuya (passionfruit chilcano) features Peru's beloved pisco, fragrant maracuya (aka passionfruit or passion fruit), ginger ale or beer, and a few drops of bitters.
-This one is perfect on a hot summer's day!
+Cool, light, and refreshing… Chilcano de Maracuya (a Pisco and passionfruit cocktail) features Peru’s beloved Pisco, fragrant maracuya (aka passionfruit or passion fruit), ginger ale or ginger beer, and a few drops of bitters.
+This one is perfect on a hot summer’s day!

 It’s pushing the century mark, and you need a cold, refreshing adult beverage, but you don’t want just another gin and tonic?
 This thirst-quenching cocktail goes down so easily, you’ll have to watch yourself! 😆